Perspective | Showing stingy Ivies how to become less selective but much better

 You may be thinking: yeah, sure.
 But Arizona State has some interesting data.
 From 2002 — when Crow took over — to 2019, non-White enrollment jumped 310 percent, from 11,487 to 47,104 (which is 39 percent of total students).
 The number of Black undergraduates went up 262 percent, the number of Hispanic undergraduates up 338 percent and the number of Asian undergraduates up 193 percent.

 Arizona State ranks sixth among 747 universities without medical schools in total research expenditures, ahead of Caltech, Princeton and Carnegie Mellon.
 It offers free online courses and transferrable credits to students in nearly every country in the world.
-It has cut deals with companies to enhance depth and relevance of instruction or, in the case of Starbucks, to offer tuition-free enrollment to employees.
+It has cut deals with companies to enhance depth and relevance of instruction or, in the case of Starbucks, to offer tuition-free enrollment for employees.

 Special courses for new Arizona State students are designed to enhance their learning and study skills.
 Mentors recruited from the junior and senior classes are ready to help.
 Freshmen arriving with low SAT scores and high school grade point averages can take seminars to work on critical reasoning, reading, communication, emotional intelligence, teamwork and time management.
 One study showed the first-semester grade point averages of at-risk students at the school increased from 2.4 to 3.3.

 Once the pandemic ends, students will again be meeting with advisers both in person and online.
 Adaptive courseware allows them to learn at different speeds.
-Data show the courseware increased success rates in math from 66 percent in 2009 to 85 percent in 2015.
+Data shows the courseware increased success rates in math from 66 percent in 2009 to 85 percent in 2015.

 Most of this information comes from Arizona State.
 We need to know more about how well this approach works.
 But something unusual is happening there and at a few other large universities with similar ambitions.